clkim/DeepLearningPython35/README.md

 ##### Public Service Announcement
 It looks like my installed Docker Desktop 4.24.2 (124339) for Mac has an issue tracked here [Docker does not recover from resource saver mode](https://github.com/docker/for-mac/issues/6933); see my work-around below.
-If you are using Mac but not on macOS Monterey (version 12) or later, it seems that Docker Desktop 4.25.0+ is not available, so try downloading latest 4.24.x (sorry, you'd need to [google around](https://forums.docker.com/t/where-can-i-download-an-older-version-of-docker-desktop-for-mac/139977/4) because the direct downloads don't seem available anymore) and do my work-around below.
+Try to download at least version 4.38.0, because the issue linked above had a report dated Jan 10, 2025, of seeing the problem in version 4.37.2.
-Otherwise, download at least version 4.38.0, because the issue linked above had a report dated Jan 10, 2025, of seeing the problem in version 4.37.2.
+If you are using Mac but not on macOS Monterey (version 12) or later, it seems that Docker Desktop 4.25.0+ does not run on the earlier Mac, so try downloading 4.24.2 (sorry, you'd need to [google around](https://forums.docker.com/t/where-can-i-download-an-older-version-of-docker-desktop-for-mac/139977/4) because the download/install page says Docker supports current release of macOS and the previous two releases) then do my work-around below.
 I'm staying on Docker Desktop 4.24.2 since my Mac is on Big Sur (version 11); will be getting a new Mac soon :)

 The workaround for me is: As soon as Docker Desktop starts, open Settings (wheel icon on top right) > left menu > Resources | Advanced